RehanSaeed/rehansaeed.github.io/content/posts/2016/nginx-asp-net-core-depth/index.md

 # .NET Boxed

-I've updated the [.NET Boxed](https://github.com/Dotnet-Boxed/Templates/) project template, so you can now choose the web server (IIS or NGINX) you want to use.
+I have updated the [.NET Boxed](https://github.com/Dotnet-Boxed/Templates/) project template, so you can now choose the web server (IIS or NGINX) you want to use.
 If you choose to use NGINX, you can have it pre-configured just for you, right out of the box.

 # Conclusions